AdheipSingh/jatrust/README.md

 - read json file and infer schema.
 - compare schema of event 1 and event 2.
 - all events coming from a stream should be validated

+## record-batch

+- create record batch from json file by infer schema